Martin Mikovič: Bruk-Bet Termalica Nieciecza

-In February 2017, Mikovič signed a 3-year contract with Polish side Bruk-Bet Termalica Nieciecza managed by Czesław Michniewicz.
-On March 11, 2017, he made his debut in the Ekstraklasa in a 0:1 defeat to Wisła Płock, in which he appeared on the pitch in the 80th minute replacing Guilherme.
-On June 4, he scored a goal in the 93” minute, this was also his first goal in the Polish First League in a match against Wisła Kraków (2:1).
+In February 2017, Mikovič signed a 3-year contract with Polish side Bruk-Bet Termalica Nieciecza, managed by Czesław Michniewicz.
+On 11 March 2017, he made his debut in the Ekstraklasa in a 1–0 defeat to Wisła Płock, appearing on the pitch in the 80th minute replacing Guilherme.
+On 4 June, he scored his first goal for Bruk-Bet Termalica, in the 93rd minute of a 2–1 win over Wisła Kraków.